eserlxl/lightXDE/README.md

 ```

 ## Goals
-- Minimal, reproducible, and robust Plasma desktop
+- Minimal, reproducible, and robust desktop environment
 - No display manager required
-- Full desktop experience with automatic Plasma launch on TTY1 after login (no manual 'startx' needed)
+- Full desktop experience with automatic DE launch on TTY1 after login (no manual 'startx' needed)

 ---
 See `docs/` for technical details and customization tips.